 This is just one thing about being a teacher that isn’t pretty or glamourous.
 We must train our bladders to wait until we have a break with no students.
 It’s pure insanity and one of the least favorite parts about being a teacher!
 There are so many different teacher burnout causes.

 Imagine no long commutes to the school where you must clock in and out daily, post lesson plans by 8 AM Monday morning, and be on time for breakfast or hall duty.
 I’m here to tell you that it is possible.
 You can work and be home on your own terms!
 How does that sound?
-Pretty freakin amazing right?!
+Pretty freakin’ amazing right?!
 So, let’s get down to it.

 A great option, if teaching is in your blood, is online tutoring.
 You can tutor children from different countries and do it all from the comforts of your own home office!
 No more commuting, lesson plans, moody administrators, or endless faculty meetings – boring!
 You can still utilize your creative teacher powers and teach students that want to learn English.
 The age ranges are from as young as four all the way up to adults.
 There are tons of companies out there looking for dedicated professional teachers, such as yourself, to spread their teaching joy and experience, to enhance the learning of children around the world.

 Maybe online tutoring isn’t ringing your bell.
 That’s fine because it isn’t for everyone.
 So, what else could you do that would be remote and flexible?
 You could become a virtual assistant.
 As a teacher you do similar tasks like a virtual assistant, just without being paid for it.

 If you are passionate about teaching and still want to showcase your teaching skills, you still can by being an instructional designer and writing/creating curriculum.
 If lesson planning makes your heart sing, you can potentially get a writing job where that’s all you do and get paid well to do it!
 There are so many options as a freelance writer.
 Check out this link if you think this is an exciting option for you.

-Educational Consultant Jobs
+4. Remote Educational Consultant Jobs for Teachers

 If you are a teacher looking for a career outside of the classroom but still want to remain in education, one successful career path is an educational consultant.
 Teachers often flourish in these positions because the work needed combines their teaching skills with their administrative skills to provide qualitative advice on policies and procedures.

 Remote Jobs For Teachers: Next Steps

+Hopefully now your interest has been piqued and you are thinking that a career change is possible.
 Teachers are the backbone to all careers.
 You are talented and a gifted educator that wants to continue to share your gift but in a different way.
-It’s time to take the next steps in this journey.
-And, a second career for teachers can help fluff up your resume experience.
+It’s time to take the next steps in your journey.